ehhurst/mcat-app/README.md

 ## Getting Started (Local Development)

-This project uses Docker Compose to provide a consistent local development environment for the client, server, and database.
+This project uses Docker Compose to provide a consistent local development environment.

-Prerequisites
 Make sure you have the following installed:
 - Docker Desktop
 - Docker Compose (included with Docker Desktop)
 - Git